google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 The next section of this guide covers how to use Gulp, but if you want to see how things look, try running the local server by typing `gulp serve`.

+Install gulp with the following command:
+`$ npm install gulp -g`

 <img src="images/wsk-on-pixel-n5.png">

 {% include modules/nextarticle.liquid %}